w3c/wg-effectiveness/CSI.md

 ## Common Results

-Below is a list of issues which result from the causes outlined above.
+Below is a list of issues which result from the symptoms outlined above.
 It includes scope creep, incomplete specs and lack of extensibility.
 Solutions are suggested.

 ### Scope Creep / Super-Spec